VinceJnz/go-wasm-vecty/README.md

 # go-wasm-vecty
-todomvc example built using vecty and deployed via wasm.
+A copy of the vecty todomvc example built using golang/vecty and deployed as a wasm.

+This update removes all the package global variables from the origional example.
 ## WASM Notes

 Environment vars need to be set in at a CMD line.
 (The VS Terminal does not work in this instance)